apennell/she-templates/README.md

 you can send to an HTML element so they behave a certain way, like:
   * [class](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class): a group
   identifier that can be used on any kind of HTML element.
-One element can have multiple classes, separated by spaces.
+One element can have multiple classes, separated by spaces, and multiple elements can use the same class.
   `<p class="white-text small">A Bit of Text</p>`
   * [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id): a unique
   identifier that can be used on any kind of HTML element.
-An element can only have one `id`.
+An element can only have one `id` and its id should be unique on the page.
   `<p id="intro">This is some unique intro text.</p>`
   * `type`: can only be used with certain elements, such as `button` and  `input`
 * `class` and `id` let you group and name tags, which can then be used to target with CSS and JavaScript.